Part one of a two-part series on HIPAA and email.

 HIPAA and email can coexist … it’s a matter of understanding the rules

-Under many of the HIPAA regulations, the standards call for reasonable safeguards, reasonable approaches, reasonable policies, etc. But what is considered reasonable?
-The Office of Civil Rights (OCR) of the Department of Health and Human Services includes several statements on its HIPAA FAQs page.
+Under many HIPAA regulations, the standards call for reasonable safeguards, reasonable approaches, reasonable policies, etc. But what is considered reasonable?
+The Office of Civil Rights (OCR) of the Department of Health and Human Services (HHS) includes several statements on its HIPAA FAQs page.
 Notably …

-“Patients may initiate communications with a provider using e-mail.
-If this situation occurs, the health care provider can assume (unless the patient has explicitly stated otherwise) that e-mail communications are acceptable to the individual.
-If the provider feels the patient may not be aware of the possible risks of using unencrypted e-mail or has concerns about potential liability, the provider can alert the patient of those risks, and let the patient decide whether to continue e-mail communications.”
+The OCR says: “Patients may initiate communications with a provider using email.
+If this situation occurs, the healthcare provider can assume (unless the patient has explicitly stated otherwise) that email communications are acceptable to the individual.
+If the provider feels the patient may not be aware of the possible risks of using unencrypted email or has concerns about potential liability, the provider can alert the patient of those risks and let the patient decide whether to continue email communications.”

-Must providers acquiesce to use of email for communications with patients?
+Must providers consent to the use of email for communications with patients?

-The OCR also interprets the HIPAA Security Rule to apply to email communications.
+The OCR also interprets the HIPAA Security Rule to apply to email correspondence.